openstack/security-doc/security-guide/source/compute/case-studies.rst

 Bob's public cloud
 ~~~~~~~~~~~~~~~~~~

-Bob is very concerned about instance isolation since the users in a public
+Bob is very concerned about instance isolation since the users in a
-cloud represent anyone with a credit card, meaning they are inherently
+public cloud represent anyone with a credit card, meaning they are
-untrusted.
-Bob has just started hiring the team that will deploy the cloud, so
+inherently untrusted.
+Bob has just started hiring the team that will
-he can tailor his candidate search for specific areas of expertise.
-With this
+deploy the cloud, so he can tailor his candidate search for specific
-in mind, Bob chooses a hypervisor based on its technical features,
+areas of expertise.
+With this in mind, Bob chooses a hypervisor based on
-certifications, and community support.
-KVM has an EAL 4+ common criteria
+its technical features, certifications, and community support.
+KVM has
-rating, with a labeled security protection profile (LSPP) to provide added
+an EAL 4+ common criteria rating, with a labeled security protection
-assurance for instance isolation.
-This, combined with the strong support for
+profile (LSPP) to provide added assurance for instance isolation.
+This,
+combined with the strong support for KVM within the OpenStack community
-KVM within the OpenStack community drives Bob's decision to use KVM.
+drives Bob's decision to use KVM.
+Bob weighs the added cost of

-Bob weighs the added cost of repackaging QEMU and decides that he cannot commit
+repackaging QEMU and decides that he cannot commit those resources to
-those resources to the project.
-Fortunately, his Linux distribution has already
+the project.
+Fortunately, his Linux distribution has already enabled the
-enabled the compiler hardening options.
-So he decides to use this QEMU package.
+compiler hardening options, so he decides to use this QEMU package.
+Bob
-Finally, Bob leverages sVirt to manage the SELinux polices associated with the
-virtualization stack.
+decides to use AppArmor to secure the hypervisor images due to their
+ease of use in a significantly large fleet.
+Bob considered using
+GRSecurity; however, it would have required significant time to tune all
+his applications to be properly covered by GRSecurity.
+Then, any
+applications he wanted to use in the future would need to be
+compatible as well.

+Bob also ensures that sensitive files and folders on hypervisors are
+owned by their respective services and have 640 permissions.
+Finally,
+Bob uses the ``AvailabilityZoneFilter`` to enable his regional zones and
+``JsonFilter`` to be able to add tenants through a JSON file as needed.
+He also tests his scheduler filters at scale so that he does not run
+into resource or filter issues.